Export Business Plan and Exporter's Roadmap

 -Approval of Top Management Must Be Obtained

 Before the research is done and the plan is written, the person or department responsible for the target market entry strategy should inform the senior management about this and get approval.
 By doing this, it can be understood whether the key people in the company are willing to meet the challenges and meet the financial requirements for export.
-All departments, including the head of the company, must know and adopt the firm's export plan.
+All departments, including the head of the company, must know and adopt the firm's export plan example.

 -Market Research Should Be Analyzed

 Market research is the process of collecting information about the sales conditions, price range and potential customers of a product in the market.
 Features such as the design, size and color of the product should be determined by studying the target consumer in the selected region to determine consumer preferences.
 In addition, the expectations and purchasing behaviors of potential customers can be learned by sending product samples to sales channels in the relevant market.
+Companies should use the research to shape the export business plan example to suit the needs of their target market.

 -Export Flow Should Be Determined